Kristine W: 2014–present: Love Come Home – Stars, upcoming album

 In 2014, Kristine W released a three-part album, Love Come Home.
 Part 1 featured all new mixes of her 1995 single, "Love Come Home".
-Parts 2 and 3 featured additional remixes, and Part 2 also included new remixes of “Everything That I Got”.
-The three-part release was a club hit, with “Love Come Home” and “Everything That I Got” both reaching #4 on Billboard Dance Club Songs, with the former also charting on Billboard Hot Dance/Electronic Songs at #26.
+Parts 2 and 3 featured additional remixes, and Part 2 also included new remixes of "Everything That I Got".
+The three-part release was a club hit, with "Love Come Home" and "Everything That I Got" both reaching No. 4 on Billboard Dance Club Songs, with the former also charting on Billboard Hot Dance/Electronic Songs at No. 26.